tlverse/tmle3shift/README.md

 ## Related

   - [R/`txshift`](https://github.com/nhejazi/txshift) - An R package
-    providing an independent implementation of the same TML estimation procedure and statistical methodology as is made available here, without reliance on the `tlverse` grammar provided by `tmle3`.
+    providing an independent implementation of the TML estimation procedure and statistical methodology as is made available here, without reliance on the `tlverse` grammar provided by `tmle3`.